orlicekm/CsharpCourse/Lectures/Lecture02/PITCHME.md

 ### Constructor
 * Run initialization code on a class or struct
 * Defined like a method
-  * Method name and return type are reduced to the name of the enclosing type
+  * Method name and return type are reduced to the name of the enclosing typeanu
 * Constructors of *base* class are accessible

 +++?code=/Lectures/Lecture02/Assets/sln/Example/Panda.cs&lang=C#&title=Constructor Sample